 The demand for ethical hackers exceeds the supply, which means that salaries and benefits are generous.
 A recent review of available jobs consists of listings for some of the world’s largest companies in the financial sector, including JPMorgan Chase, Barclays, Bank of America, and Allstate.

 To be considered for a job as an ethical hacker, most employers require an ethical hacking certification.
 Certification tests ensure that the hacker not only understands the technology but also the ethical responsibilities of the job.
 Since many employers do not have the expertise to evaluate applicants for these jobs technically, a certification assures them that the candidate is qualified.

 But what options are available for ethical hacking certification?
-Below are three of the most common and sought-after certifications today.
+Below are most common and sought-after certifications today.

 1. Certified Ethical Hacker